Dark-ak/space/README.md

 ## Installation

-To run this Age Calculator locally on your machine, follow these steps:
+To run this Space Landing page locally on your machine, follow these steps:

 1. Clone this repository to your local machine: